 Of course, as we pointed out, there are still plenty of references to iDrive 7 floating around.

 The new driver display - or "info display" - is all digital.
 BMW has had fully digital displays in the past, but the new Live Cockpit Professional ushers in a new design and layout.

-BMW is keeping the speedometer and rev counter and those sit in arcs around the outside of the driver display.
+BMW is keeping the speedometer and rev counter, which sit in arcs around the outside of the driver display.
 As BMW is all about driving, it seems these core pieces of information are central to the experience that it offers.

-The centre of the info display becomes a map, showing your position as well as carrying navigation directions.
-The left side of the display is for driving specifics like a digital readout of your speed, display of driving aids and so on, while the right-hand side is given over to other information, like entertainment.
+The centre of the info display becomes a map, showing your position, as well as carrying navigation directions.
+The left-hand side of the display is for driving specifics like a digital readout of your speed, display of driving aids, and so on, while the right-hand side is given over to other information, like entertainment.

 You can make some changes to the left-hand side, like adding a second speed readout (useful if you're driving away from home), and you'll get information like cruise control here, while the right-hand side is where you'll be able to scroll through information like radio stations and so on.
 If you're listening to an album, you'll get album art.
 It's easy enough to access these items from the steering wheel controls.

-It will also be on the right that driving mode is displayed and you can also have trip computer details here - like your average speed and fuel consumption.
+It will also be on the right that driving mode is displayed and you can also have trip computer details here, such as your average speed and fuel consumption.

 One thing to note is that switching to Eco Pro mode will change the colour theme blue.
 This is a little like the BMW i8 display, which switches from blue in normal driving to red when you switch into sport mode.

 The thing to remember is that the Live Cockpit Professional display might be standard on your BMW (8 Series, X5) or it might be an extra option - meaning that some will have traditional dials with a centre display (Live Cockpit Plus), paired with a control display in the centre of the car, as it was before.